You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 Karsten: Hello Stefan, happy to see you again – at least online, due to the current situation – and thank you very much for having me to this interview.

-About myself, I first started as an intern, student worker at dSPACE headquarters in Paderborn, and after graduation joined as a full-time software developer.
+About myself, I first started as an intern, and student worker at dSPACE headquarters in Paderborn, and after graduation joined as a full-time software developer.
 With 5 years of experience, I came to Japan as an expatriate and team leader in Application Engineering for 3 years.
-I returned to the HQ, became a group manager in the SW development department there I developed functional concepts, handled patent creation and research, performed tasks in product management for the Japanese market with one of our main software products.
+I returned to the HQ, and became a group manager in the SW development department there I developed functional concepts, handled patent creation and research, and performed tasks in product management for the Japanese market with one of our main software products.
 Therefore, I always continued to be in close touch to the Japanese “locals”.
-Now since 2017 I am expatriated again here to dSPACE Japan K.K., in order to directly help our employees and customers for the expanded software product range – with the strong support from German colleagues and of course with the help of the members of my group here.
+Now since 2017, I have been expatriated again here to dSPACE Japan K.K., in order to directly help our employees and customers for the expanded software product range – with the strong support from German colleagues and of course with the help of the members of my group here.
 Appropriately our name is “Software Product Group”.

 Stefan: You joined the Management 3.0 and Lean Change Management 3-Day Workshop last year in November.
 Why did you join this particular workshop?